-Genomic Vision has invented the Genomic Morse Code (GMC), a sequence specific probe design strategy, to enable rapid and accurate identification of structural sequence changes between a normal (reference) and an abnormal genome.
+Genomic Vision has conceived and developped the Genomic Morse Code (GMC), a sequence specific probe design strategy, to enable rapid and accurate identification of structural sequence changes between a normal (reference) and an abnormal genome.

-Using this GMC approach it is possible to cover several megabases in DNA replication studies, or to study rearrangements in a region tens of megabases long – potentially on a whole-genome scale.
+Using this GMC approach it is possible to cover several megabases in DNA replication studies, or to study rearrangements in multiple regions of the genome.